Notes on the Geography of Senegal: Saint-Louis

 That would be John 1:14: "And the word was made flesh."

-Grand on the outside, the inside is a modest basilica.
+Grand on the outside, modest inside.

 Six windows represent the qualities of Saint-Louis.